KevinFrutiger/hifi-avatar-switcher-app/README.md

     * Image thumbnails are 220px x 220px.
     * If you'd pefer not to have a thumbnail, set that value to an empty string.

+3. Load the files in `src/` on a publicly-accessible Web server
-4. Run `avatarSwitcherApp.js` in High Fidelity via *Edit > Open and Run Script File*.
+4. Run `avatarSwitcherApp.js` in High Fidelity via *Edit > Open and Run Script from URL...*.

+You can run this script locally via *Edit > Open and Run Script File...*, but the button on the tablet will be missing the image and will simply say "AVATAR".

 If you want to modify the look and feel of the app, you can load `app-view.html` in a standard browser for review (the in-world tablet is 480px x 706px\*).
 Clicking the buttons simply won't do anything other than output messages to the brower's console.